SS Atlantic (1870): History

-Disaster
+Sinking

+Concern over coal

 On 20 March 1873, Atlantic departed on her 19th voyage from Liverpool with 952 people on board, of whom 835 were passengers, and 14 stowaways.
-En route, because of heavy seas and strong headwinds slowing their progress, the captain, James Williams, became concerned that they would run out of coal for the boilers before reaching New York.
-They in fact had more than enough remaining fuel, but the ship's engineer had been purposefully under-reporting coal reserves to increase the margin for error in favor of safety.
-Thus convinced they were short of coal—and unable to hoist sail as a backup because of the strong headwind—the captain decided to divert to Halifax, Nova Scotia, to refuel.
+En route, the ship encountered heavy seas and gale force headwinds, which slowed her progress to a crawl.
+The ship's engines had to work harder than normal to maintain forward progress, and this resulted in increased coal consumption.
+The captain, James Williams, became increasingly concerned that they would run out of coal for the boilers before reaching New York.
+They in fact had more than enough remaining fuel, but unbeknownst to the captain, the ship's engineer John Foxley had been deliberately under-reporting coal reserves in order to err on the side of caution and encourage economical use of the remaining reserves, which was a common practice on ships at the time.
+On the 11th day of the voyage, Foxley gave an estimate to the captain that there were 129 tons of coal remaining, when at least 140 tons would have been needed for the two days sailing to New York, some 460 miles away, consuming 70 tons per day.
+Foxley was aware that this figure was an underestimate, but did not wish to admit that his previous estimations had been inaccurate.
+Thus convinced they were short of coal—and unable to hoist sail as a backup because of the strong headwind—the captain decided to divert to Halifax, Nova Scotia, to refuel, as this was much closer (170 miles distant) and it was a common practice for ships low on coal reserves to call there, although this was the first time that a White Star ship had attempted to do so, and none of the ship's mates had any firsthand knowledge of the approaches to Halifax harbour.